The missing layer — v0.2.0 · Apache 2.0

 Open, neutral standards for how agents safely commit to binding commercial terms today.

 Scrub the timeline to see why now is the right moment.
 Run a live negotiation between two agents.
-Or wire it into a real procurement platform and see the adapter output change.
+Or inspect the adapter pattern before the full integration map below.

 The negotiation layer needs to exist now.